zhenning/riak_wiki/pages/Riak/Operations/Storage-Backends/Innostore.md

     process of reviewing files to ensure data integrity during start-up) can take some time.

-  * Bulk insert should be pre-sorted to maintain a blanced btree
+  * Bulk insert should be pre-sorted to maintain a balanced btree

     Due to the nature of btrees and the implementation of said in InnoDB if you are going to insert a large amount of data (such as a bulk load process)